Teej: Etymology

 Haryali Teej (lit.
 Green Teej) is celebrated on the third day after the new moon in the month of Shraavana/Sawan (of the Hindu calendar).
 As Shraavana falls during the monsoon or rainy season when the surroundings become green, the Shraavana Teej is also called Hariyali Teej.

 The Hariyali Teej festival is also celebrated to remember the reunion of Shiva and Parvati, the day when Shiva accepted Parvati as his wife.
-Parvati fasted and was austere for many years and was accepted by Shiva as his wife in her 108 birth.
+Parvati fasted and was austere for many years and was accepted by Shiva as his wife in her 108th birth.
 Parvati is also known as Teej mata (lit.
 Teej mother).

 On Teej married daughters receive the gifts by her mother such clothes, bangles, bindi, mehandi, etc. Ghevar, a special sweet, are given to them on this day.
 These gifts are known as Sindhara.
-According to Bhatnager (1988), Sindhara is derived from the Sanskrit word "Sringar" which means 'decoration of women and their charming beauty'.
-These gifts include sweets, henna, new bangles, and a new dress.
-The rich send expensive gifts.
-The unmarried girls also receive new clothes and articles of decoration.
+According to Bhatnager (1988), Sindhara is derived from the Sanskrit word sringar which means "decoration of women and their charming beauty".

 Observance of

-Haryali teej is celebrated in Punjab, Haryana and Rajasthan.
+Haryali teej is celebrated in Punjab, Haryana, Western UP and Rajasthan.
 The festival is also celebrated in Chandigarh.